 A human brain is composed of an estimated 100 trillion neural connections.
 Unsurprisingly, we don’t have much insight into it's inner workings.
-Neuroscientists have developed several different approaches to measuring the activity of a living working brain (fMRI, EEG), but each of these techniques has it's own limitations.
+Cognitive neuroscientists have developed several different approaches to measuring the activity of a living working brain of a human (fMRI, EEG), but each of these techniques has it's own limitations.

 fMRI measures blood flow.
-It roughly tracks which parts of your brain are currently "thinking", because oxygenated blood flows to regions with a lot of neural activity. fMRI has become hugely popular in the medical community because it was the first technique to be able to measure 3D activity throughout an entire human brain to millimeter-scale resolution.
-However, blood flow is roughly 10,000 times slower than neural activity (10-15 seconds compared to tens of milliseconds). so we can't get precise timing about when the brain responds to a stimulus.
+It roughly tracks which parts of your brain are currently "thinking", because oxygenated blood flows to regions with a lot of neural activity. fMRI has become hugely popular in the medical community because it was one of the first techniques to be able to measure 3D activity throughout an entire human brain with millimeter-scale resolution.
+However, blood flow is roughly 10,000 times slower than neural activity (10-15 seconds compared to tens of milliseconds), so we can't get precise timing about when the brain responds to a stimulus.

 I've also used EEG (electroencephalography), which measures electrical activity from the brain at millisecond timescales.
-This lets us measure at a resolution where we can capture neural activity as it unfolds.
-This technique comes in a couple forms, and I've used two of them: scalp EEG, which measures from electrodes around someone's scalp, and intracranial EEG, which measures from electrodes that have been surgically implanted deep into a patient's brain.
+This technique lets us measure neural activity as it unfolds.
+EEG comes in a couple forms, and I've used two of them: scalp EEG, which measures from electrodes placed on the scalp, and intracranial EEG, which measures from electrodes that have been surgically implanted deep into the brain.

 Eye movements occur more rapidly than you might think.
 You look at 3 to 5 distinct places every second.
 You are only consciously aware of only a subset of these movements.
 Different processes (e.g. perception, attention, and memory) can dictate what you look at and when, before you have the chance to make a conscious decision about where to look.

-For example, imagine a small child did something wrong -- he broke the cookie jar and crudely hid it behind a chair.
+For example, imagine a small child did something wrong -- he broke the cookie jar and crudely hid it behind the couch.
 You ask, what happened to the cookie jar?
 He doesn’t say anything, but you know immediately by his gaze where the cookie jar remnants are.
 His eyes couldn’t help but look at the evidence.
-I've designed experiments to directly measure this phenomena.
+I've designed experiments to directly measure this phenomena (see Eye Movements post).

-Of course we also move our eyes deliberately to certain locations.
-We can choose to look at a painting or choose to look under the couch for the tv remote.
-The main point is, eye movements can provide rich information about what a person might be thinking as their thoughts unfold.
+Of course we also move our eyes deliberately.
+We can choose to look at a painting or search under the couch for the tv remote.
+Regardless of whether eye movements are intentional or not, they can provide rich information about what a person might be thinking as their thoughts unfold.

 A behavior is a specific action that you take.
-For cognitive neuroscientists, behavior is usually measured in how well you can complete a task (like recognize whether you've seen an image before or not).
-By measuring brain activity while you are doing very specific tasks, scientists learn which unconscious mechanisms are involved in conscious behaviors.
+For cognitive neuroscientists, behavior is usually measured by how well you can complete a task (e.g. do you recognize an old photo?).
+By measuring brain activity while subjects are doing very specific tasks, scientists learn which unconscious neural mechanisms are involved in conscious behaviors.

-Behavior, however, occurs on much much slower time scales than the unconscious eye movements and neural activity.
-The outcome of a trial lets us see what conclusion your thought process led you to.
-It does not let us analyze all of the individual events and subprocesses that led you to that specific behavior.
+Behavior, however, occurs on much much slower time scales than unconscious eye movements and neural activity.
+The outcome of a trial lets us see the conclusion the subject's thought process led them to.
+It does not let us analyze all of the individual events and subprocesses that led the subject to that specific behavior.

-I ask participants for feedback when I’m trying out a new experiment and working out the kinks.
-After they complete a task, I’ll sit down with the participants and ask them their thoughts on the task.
+The other way I use feedback is to gain insight into my experimental design.
+When I’m trying out a new experiment and working out the kinks, I’ll sit down with the participants and ask their thoughts on the task.
 What strategy did they use?
 Did it feel too hard?
 Was there anything peculiar about the stimuli?
 Getting direct feedback from the participants saves a lot of time when I’m designing new experiments.
-You don’t want to end up with an experiment with some glaring errors that were readily detected by the participants.
-Also, people are pretty perceptive, so it’s useful to take advantage of their thoughts to improve your design.
+I don’t want to end up with an experiment with some glaring errors that were readily detected by the participants.
+Also, people are pretty perceptive, so it’s been useful to take advantage of their thoughts to improve my designs.